Vought F6U Pirate: Operational history

-In 1947, before the flight testing of the prototypes was completed, 30 production aircraft were ordered.
-They incorporated an ejection seat and a redesigned vertical stabilizer as well as two auxiliary fins, one towards the tip on each side of the tailplane in an attempt to improve the directional stability of the aircraft.
+In 1947, prior to the completion of the flight testing of the prototypes, an initial batch of 30 production aircraft was ordered.
+These incorporated an ejection seat and a redesigned vertical stabilizer as well as a pair of auxiliary fins, one towards the tip on each side of the tailplane in an attempt to improve the directional stability of the aircraft.
 The fuselage was lengthened to fit additional equipment and the wing had fillets added at the rear junction with the fuselage.

-During the production run, the Navy decided to move the Chance Vought factory from Stratford, Connecticut, to a much larger facility in Dallas, Texas, which had been vacant since the end of World War II; this badly disrupted the production of the Pirate.
+During the production run, the US Navy decided to move the Chance Vought factory from Stratford, Connecticut, to a much larger facility in Dallas, Texas, which had been vacant since the end of World War II; this transfer badly disrupted the production of the Pirate.
 The airframes were built in Stratford and trucked to Dallas, where government-furnished equipment, such as the engines and afterburners, were installed.
 The completed aircraft were then taxied around the new plant's airfield, but the runway was deemed too short to handle jets.
 The aircraft had to be disassembled and trucked to an abandoned airfield at Ardmore, Oklahoma, with a runway long enough for acceptance testing.

 The first production F6U-1 performed its initial flight on 29 June 1949, and 20 of the aircraft were provided to VX-3, an operational evaluation squadron based at Naval Air Station Patuxent River in Maryland.
 The judgment from the evaluation was that the Pirate was unacceptable for operational use.
 Naval aviators disparagingly called the F6U the "groundhog".
-On 30 October 1950, BuAer informed Vought of the Navy's opinion of the Pirate in terms both bureaucratic and scathing: "The F6U-1 had proven so sub-marginal in performance that combat utilization is not feasible."
+On 30 October 1950, BuAer informed Vought of the Navy's opinion of the Pirate in terms that were both bureaucratic and scathing: "The F6U-1 had proven so sub-marginal in performance that combat utilization is not feasible."

-The aircraft ended up being used primarily to develop arresting gear and barriers, but were used operationally for a short time by at least one Texas-based United States Naval Reserve squadron as they transferred to jets.
+Those aircraft that had been produced were used primarily to develop arresting gear and barriers, but were used operationally for a short time by at least one Texas-based United States Naval Reserve squadron as they transferred to jets.
 The 30 production aircraft had only a total of 945 hours of flight time, 31.5 hours each.
 Some aircraft flew only six hours which was enough for little more than their acceptance flight and the flight to their disposition.
-The downfall of the aircraft was that it was underpowered and was at times considered "sub-marginal", not an unusual problem with jets of the era.
+The downfall of the aircraft was that it was underpowered and was at times considered "sub-marginal", which was not an unusual problem with jets of the era.